donhoffman/caddx-mqtt/DETAILS.md

        # - SERIAL=/dev/ttyS0
        # - BAUD=38400
        # - CONNECT=192.168.1.101:23
+'''

 To build the image, create the Docker container and then run it, make sure you're at the root of the checked out repo and run::

  # docker-compose up -d

-You should now be able to conect to the nx584mqtt Docker container via its exposed port (default :code:`5007`).
+You should now be able to connect to the caddx_mqtt Docker container via its exposed port (default :code:`5007`).

 Config
 ------